 - Serious conditions other than the liver disease that would not improve after transplantation.

 There may be other risks depending on your specific medical condition.
 Be sure to discuss any concerns with your doctor prior to the procedure.

 Any member of the family, parent, sibling, child, spouse or a volunteer can donate their liver.
 The criteria for a liver donation include:

 - Having a blood type that matches or is compatible with the recipient’s

 - Being between 18 and 60 years old

 - Being of similar or bigger size than the recipient

 - Before one becomes a living donor, the donor must undergo testing to ensure that the individual is physically fit.

-The most commonly used technique is orthotopic transplantation, in which the native liver is removed and replaced by the donor organ in the same anatomic location as the original liver.
-The transplant operation can be conceptualized as consisting of the hepatectomy (liver removal) phase, the anhepatic (no liver) phase, and the postimplantation phase.
+The most commonly used technique is orthotropic transplantation, in which the native liver is removed and replaced by the donor organ in the same anatomic location as the original liver.
+The transplant operation can be conceptualized as consisting of the hepatectomy (liver removal) phase, the anhepatic (no liver) phase, and the post implantation phase.
 The operation is done through a large incision in the upper abdomen.
 The large majority of liver transplants use the entire liver from a non-living donor for the transplant, particularly for adult recipients.
-A major advance in pediatric liver transplantation was the development of reduced size liver transplantation, in which a portion of an adult liver is used for an infant or small child.
+A major advance in paediatric liver transplantation was the development of reduced size liver transplantation, in which a portion of an adult liver is used for an infant or small child.
 Further developments in this area included split liver transplantation, in which one liver is used for transplants for two recipients, and living donor liver transplantation, in which a portion of a healthy person’s liver is removed and used as the allograft.
-Living donor liver transplantation for pediatric recipients involves removal of approximately 20% of the liver.
+Living donor liver transplantation for paediatric recipients involves removal of approximately 20% of the liver.